pedropanosyan/insecure-app/README.md

 ##### How do we fix this?

-Well here is more like context-dependent solution, in this situation is just picking the style passed by the user and no other value.
+Well here is more like a context-dependent solution, in this situation is just picking the style passed by the user and no other value.

 ### Some extra configuration to take care of